robertleifke/cpmm/README.md

 # Constant product algorithm
 Modified zuniswap implementation by jeiwan

 The contracts allows for the decentralized exchange of any two generic ERC-20 tokens using the formula x * y = k to price any of the two tokens in terms of the other.
+The contracts are broken down in my medium article {https://medium.com/@robertleifke/breaking-down-uniswapv2-core-contracts-ebdd48416566}

 ## Local development